MarcoGorelli/polars-plugins-tutorial/docs/arrays.md

 !!!note
     Notice how the dtype remains the same.
-    As an exercise, try to achieve the same in Python without explicitly casting the type of the Series.
+    As an exercise, try to achieve the same in pure-Python (without Rust plugins) without explicitly casting the type of the Series.

 Hurray, we did it!
 And why exactly go through all this trouble instead of just doing the same thing in pure Python?